 Hugh Ambrose was the author of the New York Times bestseller The Pacific, a non-fiction account of WWII and he served as the Historical Consultant for The Pacific, an HBO miniseries produced by Tom Hanks, Steven Spielberg and Gary Goetzman.
 The book went on sale March 2, 2010, and the miniseries debuted March 14.

-Before joining The Pacific team, Hugh was the Vice President of The National WWII Museum.
-He continues to work for the museum part time and has been hired by HBO to aide in the development of another miniseries.
+Before joining The Pacific team, Hugh was the Vice President and a trustee for The National WWII Museum.
 His career began when, after earning a Master of Arts degree in history, he went to work with his father, the late historian Stephen E. Ambrose.
 Over a decade, Hugh helped his father produce a number of acclaimed documentaries and films, including Price For Peace and HBO’s Band of Brothers, as well as a number of books, including the New York Times bestsellers Citizen Soldiers, Nothing Like it in the World and Undaunted Courage.

 Hugh was in the process of writing his second book, Liberated Spirits: Two Women Who Battled Over Prohibition, when he died.
 Research historian John Schuttler completed the book and it will be published by Berkley Books on October 16, 2018.
 Liberated Spirits explores the groundbreaking experiences of two women, and the movements they exemplified, in determining the fate of Prohibition during its tumultuous 13-year run.